divya213899/NLP_project/README.md

 Aggressive Classifier achieved an accuracy of 99.5%.
 These results indicate that both models are effective in distinguishing fake news from genuine news.

+# CONCLUSION
+In conclusion, natural language processing (NLP) techniques have been utilized to develop a model to distinguish between fake and genuine news articles.
+The project involved data pre-processing steps such as tokenization, stemming, and stop word removal.
+The dataset was split into training and testing sets, and Tfidf Vectorizer was used for vectorization.
+Two machine learning models, Logistic Regression and Passive Aggressive Classifier, were trained and evaluated based on their accuracy score.
+The model achieved a high accuracy score, indicating that NLP techniques can effectively detect fake news.
+Further improvements can be made by incorporating more advanced NLP techniques and increasing the size of the dataset.
+Overall, this project demonstrates the potential of NLP in the field of journalism and information integrity.